Song of the Sea: Page layout

-The Ashkar-Gilson Manuscript is a fragment of a 7th or 8th century Torah scroll that contains the Song of the Sea.
+The Ashkar-Gilson Manuscript is a fragment of a 7th century Torah scroll that contains the Song of the Sea.
 Some scholars have argued that the "brickwork" pattern of the Ashkar-Gilson version shows that the Masoretes accurately copied earlier manuscripts.
 This pattern was not used in the Dead Sea Scrolls.
 A similar pattern is used in modern Torah scrolls, and the Ashkenazi and Sepharadi Torah scrolls differ from the Yemenite scrolls in the arrangement of the very last line.